A Shield Against Night

 * * *

-Powell shot upright.
+The Ranger shot upright.
 “Who’s there?” she said, spewing steam.

-“Oi, pardon me” said the rustling, not far behind.
+“Oi, pardon me,” said the rustling, not far behind.

 The ranger spun about, stared at a hunched, little figure bundled under a hood and heavy furs.
 It carried a stained bundle over one shoulder, looked down at the soil.
-“Didn’t mean to startle you” it said, voice broken, weak: An old woman’s.
+“Didn’t mean to startle you,” it said, voice broken, weak: An old woman’s.

 “I’m Gretle.
 Live just over the hill, the old tower.”

 “You look awful cold, Dear.
 Come and warm up, aye?
-Have a bit of tea” said Gretle.
+Have a bit of tea,” said Gretle.

 “Leave your sword outside, Dear.
 It shan’t fit.”